 The server is responsible for authentication and syncing.
 When you self-host your own server, the end result will be an endpoint that you expose via HTTPS.
 You enter this endpoint in the Standard Notes client applications in the Custom sync server field (found under Advanced options when signing in or registering).

-Because the client applications (desktop, web, and mobile) allow the option of specifying which server to connect to, self-hosting the client applications is not as common as self-hosting the server.
+Because the client applications (desktop and mobile) allow the option of specifying which server to connect to, self-hosting the client applications is not as common as self-hosting the server.
 If you were to go down this route, the paths you might take are:

 To get started with self-hosting our client applications, visit our app code repository.